Encapsulating well-formedness with type invariants

 Verus checks that well_formed()

-holds when we invoke the TreeMap
+holds when the TreeMap

 As before, Verus can check this condition fairly trivially.